Same-Day Payday Loans Up to $1,000

 Payday Loans and Your Credit Score

 Missing a payment will almost certainly damage it.
-Defaulted accounts move to collection agencies, which report to all three bureaus.
+Defaulted accounts move to collection agencies, which do report to all three bureaus.
 That negative entry stays on your credit report for up to seven years.

 One detail that surprises most people: negative entries lose a significant portion of their scoring impact after two to three years, even while they remain on the report.
 A collection from three years ago affects your score far less than one from last month.
 You do not have to wait seven years to start recovering.